K-1 1991-1993 DVD VHS

 Phothai Chorwaikool vs. Taiek Kin 5R.
 Kin is one of the most deceptive fighters, which is why he has more success with the uraken than any real fighter I can think of.
 He seems to be backing off then launches a quick attack if his opponent doesn't step forward.
 He's neither a stalker nor a counterpuncher, just kind of hovering at the end of his range and looking of an opening.
 His Thai opponent Chorwaikool is more similar to Kiatsongrit though not as fierce and intimidating, as he's not real active but strikes with accuracy and authority.
 Good, close fight.
 Kin has superb stamina, and when he gets deep into a fight that makes it seem as if he wants it more.
 Good fight.

 Adam Watt vs. Gerard Gordeau 2R 2:07.
 Watt did almost all the attacking, and it wasn't as if Gordeau was looking to counter.
 Gordeau seemed to have no confidence in his abilities, just laying back and trying to defend.
 His only offense, if one can call it that, was trying to tie Watt up and muscle him into an advantageous position, though apparently he never succeeded as he didn't get to the point where he actually threw some strikes.
 Gordeau took a few wicked urakens.
-Fair.
+Poor.

 K-1 Network Ranking Match: Changpuek Kiatsongrit vs. Toshiyuki Atokawa 5R.
 Slow start as Atokawa defended first, doing a good enough job of it to largely nulify the action.
 Initially Atokawa would block then occasionally land a weak counter.
 Kiatsongrit had the bad habit of throwing middle kicks right into Atokawa's block rather than low kicks which would have been more likely to land, and certainly would have helped open up other quadrants.
 Kiatsongrit got himself into trouble early in R4, slipping then getting hit when he got back up.
 He tried to turn it up at this point, but wound up landing his usual assortment of low blows that hurt him on the scorecards.
 Kiatsongrit finally got a hold of Atokawa and started kneeing him on the inside then throwing him down.
 Atokawa opened up, landing a few good punches, but was generally pretty wild.
 Kiatsongrit hurt himself by starting so slowly, but when he finally showed up in the final two rounds he was able to control the fight with his clinch.
 Pretty good.